BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 CT: What about you?
 Who is your muse?

-TA: I have a few across different eras.
-I love that you said muses could be across genders, across different disciplines and what they represent.
+TA: I have a few across different eras – I love Diana Ross, Donna Summer, and Solange.
+I also love that you said muses could be across genders, across different disciplines and what they represent.

 CT: I don’t know why Little Richard just came into my head now as well.
-That was another one, and I think growing up and seeing, flamboyance, I don’t know, I think being brave in terms of that incredible quiff and then the clothing that he was wearing and definitely makeup, and seeing that, growing up, on TV, that was just mind-boggling.
+That was another one, and I think growing up and seeing his flamboyance, I don’t know, I think being brave in terms of that incredible quiff and then the clothing that he was wearing and definitely makeup, and seeing that, growing up, on TV, that was just mind-boggling.
 You just saw the possibilities [of] Blackness, there are just so many definitions or what it means to be Black.
+We know that, but it still needs to be said, repeatedly.

-TA: The little research that’s been done of Fanny Eaton, she’s always referred to as an overlooked muse and model from that time period.
-It’s very consistent, seeing her in different paintings and the different ways she’s been portrayed.
-I wondered if you had any more thoughts in terms of beauty, in regards to Fanny Eaton, or even thinking about the beauty standards?
+TA: From the little research that’s been done on Fanny Eaton, she’s always referred to as an overlooked muse and model from that time period — it’s very consistent, seeing her in various paintings and the different ways she’s been portrayed.
+I wondered if you had any more thoughts about Fanny Eaton and beauty standards during that period?

 You just saw the possibilities [of] Blackness, there are just so many definitions or what it means to be Black.